 Pinterest Action Tip:

-If you have a pin with just an image, create a new pin with your same image and follow these tips.
-See how it performs.
+So if you have a pin with just an image, create a new pin with your same image and follow these tips.
+Then see how it performs.